tkubica12/MicroHack-AppInnovation/challenges/ch02/README.md

 # Test autoscaling under load

 ## Goal
-In this challenge we will put our uplication under load to make sure auto-scaling work properly.
+In this challenge we will put our application under load to make sure auto-scaling work properly.
 Note this application is using Blazor technology which uses SignalR (WebSockets with fallback to long polling) which might make testing little more challenging.

 ## Actions
 - OPTIONAL: Experience slow-start by decreasing coll-down in Azure Container App to 5 minutes and set auto-pause of SQL to 15 minutes (which is minimum) and wait.
 Then open browser and measure time for application and database to get started.
 It takes some time - for what use cases this is viable option?